YOURLS/website/blog/2014-01-17-yourls-1-7-and-social-bookmarklets/index.md

 ---
-title: "YOURLS 1.7 and social bookmarklets"
+title: 'YOURLS 1.7 and social bookmarklets'
 authors:
   - ozh
 categories:
-  - "announcement"
+  - 'announcement'
 tags:
-  - "1-7"
+  - '1-7'
-  - "bookmarklets"
+  - 'bookmarklets'
 ---

 Last post in our series "What's cool with [YOURLS 1.7](https://github.com/YOURLS/YOURLS/releases)" -- be sure to check previous posts dealing with SQL injections, security matters, HTTP improvements and other important subjects.